Best Western Bowery Hanbee Hotel

 - Free wireless internet access available in public areas and all guest rooms

-- Business center wireless printing available from Apple devices.
-Copying is available
+- Business center Connect to wireless internet and printing available from Apple / Android devices.
+Copying is available.

 - Fax services